official-notfishvr/SDKGeneratorBNM/README.md

 4. Wait for your SDK to be generated
 5. Copy the SDK folder to your project
 6. Copy BNM headers to your project (And include it to your Android.mk or CMakeList.txt)
+7. Download [BNMIncludes.hpp](https://github.com/official-notfishvr/BNMGameStructureGenerator/blob/main/Include/BNMIncludes.hpp) and place it in your `Include` folder
+8. If using the `-b` or `--bnm-resolve` flag, also download [BNMResolve.hpp](https://github.com/Livku2/BNMResolve/blob/main/BNMResolve.hpp) and place it in your `Include` folder

 ## CMake Configuration